pulp/pulp_rpm/docs/user-guide/features.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 | A modular Erratum lists a Module (which is suggested to be updated) and its artifacts.
 | Simple case (no RPM dependencies, no modular dependencies).
+| Errata, modules, and RPM dependencies are all in the same repository.

 ::